The Northern Cayes Belize Travel Guide

 Choosing responsible tours and accommodations supports sustainable practices.

-Stay alert against animal exploitation, illegal trade, and child protection issues.
+Be vigilant against the exploitation of animals, illegal trade, and child protection issues.
 Your awareness safeguards vulnerable populations and ecosystems.

-Direct your contributions to established local charities or initiatives for transparent and effective support.
+Direct your donations to established local charities or initiatives for transparent and effective support.